diablo-immortal/diablo-auto-fish/README.md

 ## For windows user:

+### $\color{red}\text{Featured Updates}$
+- Now support auto salvation (works much better with tesseract, see later sections for installation).
+With this function enabled, it checks bag capacity after each fishing cycle (when 20 fishes are obtained), and goes back to town to salvage if bag capacity is below the set level.
+- Now fishing key bind can be set to a custom keyboard key, with default of ‘5’ (this was fixed to mouse right button previously).
+- Items pickup was uptimized to reduce the chance of missing gold dropped.

 ### Requirements
 - Python 3 (python 3.10 tested)
 - numpy
 - opencv-python
 - Pillow
 - pyautogui
+- $\color{red}\text{pytesseract}$

 ### 安装
 - 安装Python 3；